 Wendschuh claims he’s making the only beer in the world that is fully brewed from cannabis.
 There are four ingredients: cannabis, hops, water, and yeast.
 There’s no barley, which is usually one of the key ingredients in traditional beer.
 This differs from other cannabis “beers” that have a boost of weed added to the normal beer formula.

 The Princeton grad claims his weed beer—which he says actually tastes like beer—will disrupt the alcohol industry.
 He says its Province Brand brew will hit people “as quickly as alcohol” and that the company is in the process of developing technology that will ensure it also leaves your system as fast as booze.

-He also suggests that weed is less likely to lead to bad behavior.
+He also suggests that weed is less likely to lead to bad behaviour.

 Wendschuh’s reaction to the strict marketing rules around weed in Canada is interesting—he thinks that it’s going to help him because he doesn’t have a marketing budget comparable to giant weed companies.
 But he certainly talks a big game.

 “Sometimes just by making an outlandish claim you can make it come true in a way,” he says.
 “If more people believe that beverages are going to be the biggest sector in cannabis more people will invest in it and if the companies get more money than they can do better and then maybe it will be the biggest sector.”

 LA-based infused drinks producer Tinley Beverage Co., which sells cooler-type drinks including a 12-ounce bottled weed margarita, plans to expand into Canada when edibles are legal here.
 The company has already had to alter its slick packaging to fall in line with California’s updated edibles regulations—for example, replacing “margarita” with “stone daisy”—but the Canadian version will likely have to be stripped of its most interesting elements.